Theri (film): Filming

 An official launch event was held at the Kerala Club House on the East Coast Road in Chennai, with several members of the cast and crew in attendance on 26 June 2015.
 The film began production in Chennai during early-July 2015 and an introductory song for Vijay was shot in the city, followed by scenes featuring Vijay and Samantha on the East Coast Road.
 Further scenes in Chennai were shot at Adityaram Studios and at Binny Mills, where art director T. Muthuraj had erected a huge set.
-Raadhika was also a part of the shoot, while actress Sunaina shot for one day in the schedule which ended in mid-July.
+Radhika was also a part of the shoot, while actress Sunaina shot for one day in the schedule which ended in mid-July.
 The second schedule was reported to begin during the end of the month, was briefly delayed owing to a strike held by the Tamil Film Producers Council against Film Employees Federation of South India.

 The second schedule for the film restarted in Chennai on 3 August 2015, with Vijay and Samantha joining the shoot and went for 25 days.
 Few sequences were also shot at MGM Dizzee World on the East Coast Road.
-A further schedule began again for a month long shoot in September 2015 in Chennai.
 In mid-September, the team shot few sequences at veteran actor Sivaji Ganesan's ancestral house Annai Illam and the shoot went for 2–3 days.
 In November 2015, it was revealed that the film was "seventy percent complete" and portions involving Samantha Prabhu had finished being shot.
 Thereafter, Amy Jackson subsequently joined the team in Chennai to shoot for her part during a new schedule.
 Action scenes, choreographed by Dhilip Subbarayan were filmed throughout the month, with the shoot disrupted by the heavy flooding in Chennai.

 Hollywood stunt choreographer Kaloyan Vodenicharov worked with the team in early December 2015 to help shoot the climax portions for the film.
 Poor climatic conditions in China meant that the team had to abandon their idea of filming sequences there and instead opted to shoot in Bangkok.
 Sets were erected in a factory in Chennai to shoot the climax scenes, with Kaloyan recruited to help train artistes and film the sequences during December 2015.
 In mid-January 2016, an under water stunt sequence was filmed under the guidance of Subbrarayan.
 The team started filming a song featuring Vijay and Jackson, and with the completion of the song, the principal photography was wrapped.